Identifying the best Spanish tapas is of course an impossible task, but pointing to some favorites is marginally easier.

 One of the most typical and beloved tapas of Valencia are clóchinas, slightly smaller than the regular mussels you find throughout Spain.
 Known as the Mediterranean mussel, it is only be found in the seawaters around Valencia.
 Its flavor is more intense precisely because of the high concentration of salt in the Mediterranean.

-Brogan Abroad says a great place to try them is Bar La Pilareta, in the Barrio del Carmen in Valencia's Old Town.
-Bar La Pilareta is a turn of the 20th century establishment that still displays the original tiles, lamp fittings and an impressive wooden bar of the era.
+Brogan Abroad says you’ll find these and some of the best tapas in Valencia’s Old town in Bar La Pilareta, in the Barrio del Carmen in Valencia’s Old Town.
+Bar La Pilareta is a turn of the 20th century establishment that still displays the original tiles, lamp fittings, and an impressive wooden bar of the era.
 It is also known as ‘Casa de las Clóchinas’ (House of the Clóchinas), so there is no better place to try them.

-In Spain's deepest southearn corner lies Almeria, once a backdrop for spaghetti westerns and still a location for many adventure films today, and even longer ago, the largest Moorish port in Andalucia.
+In Spain’s deepest southern corner lies Almeria, once a backdrop for spaghetti westerns and still a location for many adventure films today, and even longer ago, the largest Moorish port in Andalucia.

 Sometimes, tapas from one region will be successfully transplanted to another.
-Take pimientos de Padron, peppers which originated in Galicia.
+Take pimientos de Padron, peppers which originated in Galicia (and to my mind one of the best tapas in Spain).
 They are roasted and served with a tiny rivulet of olive oil and some crusty salt.

 You’ll find Casa Paco in Seville’s Alameda de Hercules square (or precisely at Alameda de Hércules, 23).
 Completed in 1574, La Alameda is the oldest public square in Spain and is also the heart of Seville’s gay neighborhood and nightlife in general.